-1.1 Labels and Marking
+1.1 Labels and Markings

-These warning labels can appear on the cinema projector:
+Observe and follow any warnings and instructions marked on the cinema projector.

-DANCER Indicates a hazardous situation that could result in death or serious injury.
-WARNING Indicates a hazardous situation that could result in death or serious injury.
+DANCER Danger symbols indicate a hazardous situation which, if not avoided, will result in death or serious injury.
+This signal word is to be limited to the most extreme situations.

+WARNING Warning symbols indicate a hazardous situation which, if not avoided, could result in death or serious injury.

-A CAUTION indicates a hazardous situation that could result in minor or moderate injury.
+ACAUTION Caution symbols indicate a hazardous situation which, if not avoided, could result in minor or moderate injury.

 NOTICE: Addresses practices not related to personal injury.